twse/random-stuff/Readable Fonts/Central European.md

 * EDA (1992), by Miroslav Dressler, is a pay shareware editor for DOS and OS/2 VIO.
 The DOS version includes a font based on Czech Kamenický which replaces characters for German and Slovak.
 * EUROPEAN, by Howard M. Berlin, is a series of pay shareware cannibalistic fonts and keyboards for Windows 3.1 which comes with Arial, Courier and Times-like fonts.
 * ILPRumanianB100 (1996), by Charles J. Coker, is a TrueType font designed for typing Romanian text on English keyboards.
 The numbers are old-style.
-* LaserLatvian (2011), by Payne Loving Trust, is a commercial font distributed by Linguist's Software for use with Latvian localizations of Windows and macOS.
+* LaserLatvian (2011), by Payne Loving Trust, is a commercial font distributed by [Linguist's Software](https://www.linguistsoftware.com/) for use with Latvian localizations of Windows and macOS.

 ## Diacritical characters

 ### Czech - Typed as usual on Czech keyboards
 This language can be used when written with Kamenický encoding.

-Czech Coding Convertor, by Zdeněk Kudrla, is a DOS program to convert Czech text written in eight encodings.
+Czech Coding Convertor (1991), by Zdeněk Kudrla, is a DOS program to convert Czech text written in eight encodings.
 The program comes with source code included.

 Trans-ASCII (1991), by Pavel Ferda, is a DOS program to convert Czech text in various encodings.
 The executable file and documentation is available in three languages.